 Genzyme's worldwide operations serve more than 100 countries, with a global infrastructure that includes research and development, manufacturing, regulatory affairs, medical affairs, and more.
 This network of expertise, plus our on-the-ground relationships with local stakeholders, enables us to bring products to patients in every corner of the globe.

 Genzyme works closely with governments to facilitate approval of our treatments.
 In countries with established health care systems, we work with public and private insurers to secure coverage and reimbursement.
 In developing countries and emerging markets, we lend our experience to help physicians and local authorities build sustainable health care networks that can deliver and pay for critical treatment.
-Around the world, Genzyme's staff members collaborate with health care providers, humanitarian organizations, and other knowledgeable local partners to overcome barriers to treatment.
+Around the world, Genzyme collaborates with health care providers, humanitarian organizations, and other local partners to overcome barriers to treatment.

 Genzyme's business was founded on treating diseases so rare that they are often unfamiliar even to many health care professionals.
-We are therefore acutely aware of how important education and outreach are to identifying and effectively treating patients.
-Through a variety of programs, initiatives, and partnerships we have long worked to raise awareness about the diseases we treat, educate both patients and the medical community, and advance research and quality of care.
-For example:
+We are acutely aware of how important education and outreach are to identifying and effectively treating patients.
+Through our Humanitarian Programs and other initiatives, we work to raise awareness about the diseases we treat, educate both patients and the medical community, and advance research and quality of care.

 - As one of the world's leading authorities on the group of rare genetic diseases called lysosomal storage disorders (LSDs), Genzyme develops educational materials for both patients and professionals to increase understanding about these diseases.

-- By establishing LSD registries – large, often multinational databases to which physicians contribute clinical data on patients – we help pool knowledge on rare diseases that would be otherwise difficult to study.
+- By establishing LSD registries – large multinational databases to which physicians contribute clinical data on patients – we help pool knowledge on rare diseases that would be otherwise difficult to study.